 5. Chia Seeds

 Chia seeds are master thickeners, often used in all kinds of recipes for their ability to gel up when soaked in water.
-Adding a spoonful or two of chia seeds to a smoothie will thicken it substantially within 10-15 minutes, but if you’re looking for immediate results, simply add in chia gel or pre-soaked chia seeds.
+Adding a spoonful or two of organic chia seeds to a smoothie will thicken it substantially within 10-15 minutes, but if you’re looking for immediate results, simply add in chia gel or pre-soaked chia seeds.
 You can even make the chia gel in a large batch ahead of time and store it in the refrigerator to have on hand for smoothies all week.

 6. Sweet Potatoes

 Cooked sweet potatoes, yams and winter squashes like pumpkin can instantly enhance the makeup of a smoothie while keeping the sugar and calorie content low.
-Be aware that these options are a little more grainy than the other ingredients on this list, so keep their quantities fairly low (less than a half cup of puree), and add another creamy element like peanut butter to balance and smooth out the blend.
+Be aware that options such as a sweet potato are a little more grainy than the other ingredients on this list, so keep their quantities fairly low (less than a half cup of puree), and add another creamy element like peanut butter to balance and smooth out the blend.
 But you're not limited to just peanut butter (especially if you're allergic or just don't love the flavor), as any nut butter will suffice in adding a creamy element to your smoothie.
 You can find almond butter, cashew butter, hazelnut butter and many other nut butters at your local grocery store.
 You can't go wrong with any of them!
 Alternatively, you can opt for a homemade version using some of your favorite superfood ingredients to enhance its flavor and nutritional value.
 Check out our Cacao Almond Butter Smoothie recipe if you're looking for some inspiration for your next smoothie.

 7. Frozen Fruit & Vegetables